Gabriel Cavalli

 Abstract:

-Stimulating Innovation on Neglected Diseases: Institutional Development and Knowledge Production in Low- and Middle-Income Countries after TRIPS
+Orchestrating Innovation in Pharmaceutical Science in Low- and Middle-Income Countries after TRIPS

 Authors: Gabriel Cavalli, Michael Blomfield, Anita McGahan, Keyvan Vakili